ModularMonitor/.github/profile/README.md

 Welcome to Modular Monitor Github repository!<br />
 We use Github as out main versioning for this project.
 It is for our "TCC" and will be maintained as long as needed.

-The main language is C++ with PlatformIO + VS Code as our IDE.<br />
+The main language is C++ with Arduino IDE + VS Code as our main editor.<br />
-The code should work on ESP32 and/or STM32, it depends on each project
+The code should work on ESP32 out of the box (libraries are all sub modules)

 <br />